 Innovative ideas for market research from Market Strategies International

 Alex Goss is a lead analyst and supervisor in Market Strategies’ Life Sciences division.
 As an enthusiastic and curious researcher, she has spent her career absorbing as much research and therapeutic knowledge as possible.
-Her primary experience has been in healthcare, focusing on global pharmaceutical clients and a variety of qualitative and quantitative methodologies.
+Her primary experience has been in healthcare research, focusing on global pharmaceutical clients and a variety of qualitative and quantitative methodologies.
 Alex has a bachelor’s degree in psychology with a concentration in business from Albion College.
 Her background allows her to seamlessly connect results to business needs and provide valuable insights for her project team and clients.
 When not using her design sense on client deliverables, Alex is often found redesigning and rearranging her home where she lives with her fiancé, Mike, and two dogs, Macaroni and Foxy Roxy.

-Brad is a vice president in the Life Sciences division at Market Strategies where he is responsible for directing fact-based consulting engagements.
+Brad is a vice president in the Life Sciences Research division at Market Strategies where he is responsible for directing fact-based consulting engagements.
 He has worked in the pharmaceutical industry for 18 years, with more than a decade of experience providing market research and consulting.
 Prior to rejoining Market Strategies, Brad spent four years with Quintiles Consulting overseeing sales for its market research group.
 It was in this role that he provided research-based consultation and designed research programs to inform clients’ strategic marketing and clinical development initiatives.
 Brad previously served as VP within Nielsen’s (formerly Harris Interactive) Healthcare division.
 His pharmaceutical career began at AstraZeneca in primary and specialty care sales, progressing to national hospital accounts management & contracting.
 Brad earned his bachelor’s degree from Cornell University, with concentrations in business management and marketing.
 When he’s not working, you can regularly find Brad on the Finger Lakes of Upstate New York, fishing pole in hand.

-Chris is managing director of the Financial Services division of Market Strategies, with a deep background in market and public opinion research.
+Chris is managing director of the Financial Services Research division of Market Strategies, with a deep background in market and public opinion research.
 His background includes co-founding the Center for Survey Research and Analysis at the University of Connecticut where he led ongoing studies on the business climate presented to regional economists quarterly.
 He has led studies for many of the nation’s top companies in insurance, banking, wealth and health insurance sectors.
 His studies have appeared frequently in the national media, including The Wall Street Journal, USA Today, The New York Times and Time cover stories.
 Chris earned a bachelor’s degree in history from Kenyon College and a master's degree in political science with a concentration in survey research at the University of Connecticut.

 Christine has 14 years of market research experience and has focused on healthcare, particularly insurers for six years.
 She is an expert in management and analysis of customer experience satisfaction and loyalty research, including the use of modeling.